Electrolytic capacitor: Basic materials and construction

 To increase their capacitance per unit volume, all anode materials are either etched or sintered and have a rough surface structure with a much higher surface area compared to a smooth surface of the same area or the same volume.
 By applying a positive voltage to the above-mentioned anode material in an electrolytic bath an oxide barrier layer with a thickness corresponding to the applied voltage will be formed (formation).
-This oxide layer acts as dielectric in an electrolytic capacitor.
-The properties of this oxide layers are given in the following table:
+This oxide layer acts as the dielectric in an electrolytic capacitor.
+The properties of these oxide layers are given in the following table:

 After forming a dielectric oxide on the rough anode structure, a counter electrode has to match the rough insulating oxide surface.
 This is accomplished by the electrolyte, which acts as the cathode electrode of an electrolytic capacitor.
 There are many different electrolytes in use.
 Generally they are distinguished into two species, “non-solid” and “solid” electrolytes.
 As a liquid medium which has ion conductivity caused by moving ions, non-solid electrolytes can easily fit the rough structures.
 Solid electrolytes which have electron conductivity can fit the rough structures with the help of special chemical processes like pyrolysis for manganese dioxide or polymerization for conducting polymers.

-Comparing the permittivities of the different oxide materials it is seen that tantalum pentoxide has a permittivity approximately three times higher than aluminum oxide.
-Tantalum electrolytic capacitors of a given CV value theoretically are therefore smaller than aluminium electrolytic capacitors.
+Comparing the permittivities of the different oxide materials it is seen that tantalum pentoxide has a permittivity approximately three times higher than aluminium oxide.
+Tantalum electrolytic capacitors of a given capacitance-voltage (CV) product value theoretically are therefore smaller than aluminium electrolytic capacitors.
 In practice different safety margins to reach reliable components makes a comparison difficult.

 The anodically generated insulating oxide layer is destroyed if the polarity of the applied voltage changes.